PROFILES IN EXCELLENCE

 THE BUILDER IS KEY

 Builders like Desert Star Construction are critical in the design phase of a project because they can contribute to the detailing, which will ultimately reinforce efficient constructability of our designs.
 This is especially valuable when the projects are big in size.
-For this reason alone, we encourage the builder to join the design team early, and review preliminary drawings of the site plan, floor plan, elevations, roof plan, and sometimes even a ceiling plan.
+For this reason alone, we encourage the builder to join the design team early, and review preliminary drawings of the site plan, roof plan, and sometimes even a ceiling plan.
 At this time we go through the budgeting and feasibility of materials and products we’d like to incorporate into our design to determine the real cost of our ideas as well as the skilled labor required to make it happen.
 I’d rather not design an intricate roof detail made of copper if the price of copper is off the charts or the engineering is too complicated.
 The builder provides access to this critical insight, which can ultimately affect our design choices.
-The builder can also have plenty of time to work out where he can get all his materials from, whether he uses reclaimed materials, a local hardware store or a website like Tradefix Direct.
 By the time we break ground, a builder like Team DSC® has had the opportunity to become familiar with the plans, so our designs can be implemented with limited surprises, in spite of the scale and ingenuity.

 COMMERCIAL VS. RESIDENTIAL

 Another important factor to consider when building and designing large projects is the difference between residential and commercial requirements.
-With a custom luxury home there is typically one client – the homeowner.
-With a large commercial project you have a Board of Directors or Trustees along with a pro forma.
+With a custom luxury home, there is typically one client – the homeowner.
+However, with a large commercial project, you have a Board of Directors or Trustees along with a pro forma.
 The flexibility of a residential client is greater because design criteria can change simply based on their own re-evaluation.
 However, a formal commercial project involves many decision makers.

 The design graphics are as essential to the design process as the pro forma.
 With residential and commercial projects, we routinely reinforce the design by creating interactive 3D computer models.
 When the project justifies it, we go so far as to dedicate entire rooms to display multiple phases of a project and their respective plans.
 The principal decision-makers can follow the evolution of the design process, follow why design decisions were made, and see what they are buying.
 This method can make the entire process less complicated and more enjoyable for everyone involved.